artsandmetaphysics/goodlifeodyssey/_documents/hesiod.md

 Babylonians thought men were created to feed the gods; Greeks, while still giving sacrifies, apparently did not.
 Quote about Zeus hiding how to make a living.

-Zeus's division of duties and realms vs Marduk's in the Enuma Elish.
+Zeus’s division of duties and realms vs Marduk’s in the Enuma Elish.

 ## Ages of Men